welvin21/welvin21.github.io/src/blog-posts/higher-order-functions-in-javascript/higher-order-functions-in-javascript.md

 console.log(heightsFixed); // prints [ 175, 173, 190, 174, 173 ]
 ```

-**RECALL** - <u>The above implementations are made possible due to the object-like behaviour of functions in JavaScript.
+**RECALL** - <u>The two implementations we discussed just now are made possible due to the object-like behaviour of functions in JavaScript.
 With that, we are able to pass the callback function around as an argument to another function.</u>

 ###### Array.prototype.filter